Data Processing Agreement

 Article 7.
 Report

 7.1.
 Controller is responsible for reporting a security and/or data leak (meaning: a breach in the security of personal data that leads to a chance for negative consequences, or has negative consequences for the protection of personal data) to the supervisor and/or parties involved at all times.
-To enable Controller to comply with this statutory obligation, Processor will inform Controller of the security and/or data leak within 48 hours of finding out about the leak.
+To enable Controller to comply with this statutory obligation, Processor will inform Controller of the security and/or data leak within 24 hours of finding out about the leak or a strong suspicion of a data leak.

 7.2.
 Every incident must be reported, but only if the event actually occurred.